Pylons/pyramid/docs/narr/install.rst

 #.
 Download and install the `Python for Windows extensions
    <http://sourceforge.net/projects/pywin32/files/pywin32/>`_.
 Carefully read
    the README.txt file at the end of the list of builds, and follow its directions.
-Make sure you get the proper "bittedness" of build and Python version.
+Make sure you get the proper 32- or 64-bit build and Python version.

 #.
 Install latest :term:`setuptools` distribution into the Python from step 1